Influenza A virus subtype H5N2

 H5 N2 is a subtype of the species Influenzavirus A (avian influenza virus or bird flu virus).
 The subtype infects a wide variety of birds, including chickens, ducks, turkeys, falcons, and ostriches.
 Affected birds usually do not appear ill, and the disease is often mild as avian influenza viral subtypes go.
 Some variants of the subtype are much more pathogenic than others, and outbreaks of "high-path" H5N2 result in the culling of thousands of birds in poultry farms from time to time.
 It appears that people who work with birds can be infected by the virus, but suffer hardly any noticeable health effects.
 Even people exposed to the highly pathogenic H5N2 variety that killed ostrich chicks in South Africa only seem to have developed conjunctivitis, or a perhaps a mild respiratory illness.
 There is no evidence of human-to-human spread of H5N2.
 On November 12, 2005 it was reported that a falcon was found to have H5N2.
+On June 5, 2024, the first confirmed human case of H5N2 was reported in Mexico.